IsabelleColetti/IsabelleColetti/CSCI 240/README.md

-- :star: These are the assignments I created for CSCI 240 - Computer Programming in C++ at NIU in Spring 2020
+- :star: These are the programs I created for CSCI 240 - Computer Programming in C++ at NIU in Spring 2020
 - :star: All work is my own